Wide-hands Push-up

 - 1

-Start in a plank position with your hands wider than shoulder-width apart and your body in a straight line from head to heels.
+Start in a high plank position with your hands placed wider than shoulder-width apart, fingers pointing forward.

 - 2